Chief, Division of Integrated Psychiatry, Psychology and Behavioral Health

 Deadline: Dec 01, 2024 at 11:59 PM Eastern Time

-Teaching responsibilities may include teaching medical students, residents, fellows in Psychiatry, Psychology Social work, and Advanced Practice Clinicians.
-The Division has responsibilities for training and educating the next generation of Child Mental Health Professionals and leaders – a priority for the Division.
+Educational responsibilities may include teaching medical students, residents, and fellows in psychiatry, psychology, social work, and nursing.
+Training and educating the next generation of child mental health professionals and leaders is a priority for the Division.

 Research or scholarship responsibilities may include child, adolescent, and young adult health research.
-The next Division Chief will co-lead a large group of investigators that are focused on promoting the development, identification, dissemination, and implementation of best practices and effective health policies to reduce health disparities and improve the health and well-being of children, adolescents, and their families.
-The department has a strong track record of extramural federal funding in basic science, translational and clinical research, implementation science, health equity, quality improvement science, and community participatory research.
+The next Division Chief will co-lead a large group of investigators focused on promoting the development, identification, dissemination, and implementation of best practices and effective health policies to reduce health disparities and improve the health and well-being of children, adolescents, and their families.
+The department has a strong track record of extramural federal funding in basic science, translational and clinical research, implementation science, and community participator research, as well as quality improvement initiatives, with the common goal of reducing health disparities and addressing health equity.

-The Division Chief reports to the Chair of the Department of Child and Adolescent Psychiatry and Behavioral Sciences and works closely with the other Division Chiefs and the Associate Chairs.
-The Division Chief will, in partnership with the Division Chief for Academic Affairs, oversee the clinical, research, and educational activities of the Division, lead recruiting efforts in the Division and ensure career mentoring for all faculty and fellows in the Division.
+The Division Chief reports to the Chair of the Department of Child and Adolescent Psychiatry and Behavioral Sciences and works closely with the other Division Chiefs, Associate Chairs, and Administrative Leaders.
+The Division Chief will, in partnership with the Division Chief for Academic Affairs, oversee the clinical, research, and educational activities of the Division, lead recruiting efforts in the Division, ensure career mentoring for all faculty and fellows in the Division, and advance the strategic initiatives of the department.

 We seek candidates who embrace and reflect diversity in the broadest sense.
 The University of Pennsylvania and Children's Hospital of Philadelphia are EOEs.
 Minorities/women/individuals with disabilities/protected veterans are encouraged to apply.